wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-2.&emsp;Many stand guard over many’s ideas because they many want to protect many’s thought systems as many are, and learning means change.
+2. Many stand guard over many’s ideas because they many want to protect many’s thought systems as many are, and learning means change.
 <sup>2</sup>Change is always fearful to the separated, because the seperated cannot conceive of it change as a move towards healing the separation.
 <sup>3</sup>The seperated always perceive it change as a move toward further separation, because the separation was the seperated’s first experience of change.
 <sup>4</sup>You believe that if you allow no change to enter into your ego you will find peace.